 You can spend your entire life loudly declaring to others that you don’t have the time, money, energy or resources to accomplish the things you actually want.
 And all of what you claim may be true – but the harsh truth is, every single person on the planet has at least one damn good excuse for not pursuing the life they want.

-The difference between the people who get what they want out of life and those who don’t is that the people who get what they want ignore their excuses.
-They find a way around their limitations, instead of just bitching about them, and that is the very reason why they succeed.
+The difference between the people who get what they want out of life and those who don’t is that the people who get what they want to ignore their excuses.